Red Gerard brings a ‘you get out what you put in’ mentality into new backcountry, contest season

 At Mountain Dew Snow Dance, Red chats inspiration behind new 'Red's Backyard' parks

-BRECKENRIDGE – After the season, after his 2018 Olympic gold medal stardom, Red Gerard has settled into a balance and harmony between backcountry and contest snowboarding — between personal life and business life.
+BRECKENRIDGE – Following the season after his 2018 Olympic gold medal stardom, Red Gerard has settled into a balance and harmony between backcountry and contest snowboarding — between personal life and business life.

 At the core, Red has succeeded in what is the ultimate snowboarder’s dream: making your business life symbiotic with personal interests.
 Over breakfast at Breckenridge Ski Resort during Mountain Dew’s Snow Dance event on Saturday, Red spoke to the latest projects as examples of that healthy and happy work-life balance as well as the lessons he learned in the last year